mansengstedt/spring-ai-llms/README.md

 * POST /chat/provider/prompt chat with a given LLM in the request object, one of OLLAMA, DOCKER, OPENAI, ANTHROPIC or GEMINI
 * POST /chat/providers/prompt chat with given LLMs in the request object, in set OLLAMA, DOCKER, OPENAI, ANTHROPIC, GEMINI
 * GET /chat/chat/{chat-id} get chat by chatId
-* GET /chat/prompt/{prompt-id} get llmPrompt and completions from given promptId
+* GET /chat/prompt/{prompt-id} get llmPrompt and completions from the given promptId
 * GET /chat/prompt/contains/{part-of-prompt} get chats containing the given part of the prompt
 * GET /chat/completion/{completion-id} get chats containing the given completionId
 * GET /chat/completion/contains/{part-of-completion} get chats containing the given part of the completion